 Penn-in-Grahamstown, South Africa

-All students register for a total of 1 course unit (CU).
+All students register for a total of one course unit (c.u.).
 Course offerings are subject to change.

 Course registration is completed by the Penn Summer Abroad office for students who confirm their intent to enroll and submit the required pre-departure documents.

-Note for Visiting Students: One course unit (CU) is generally considered to be equivalent to three semester hours when Penn coursework is transferred to another institution.
+Note for students from other academic institutions: One Penn c.u. is generally considered to be equivalent to three semester hours when transferred to another institution.

 Taught by Carol Muller, University of Pennsylvania